Linear regression without scikit-learn#

 4 190.0 3650.0

-We will formulate the following problem: using the flipper length of a penguin, we would like to infer its mass.
+We aim to solve the following problem: using the flipper length of a penguin, we would like to infer its mass.

 import seaborn as sns